Citizenship – for stateless children born in Sweden

 Requirements for citizenship

-• has been stateless since he or she was born (it is not enough that the child’s citizenship is unknown)
+• have been stateless since he or she was born (it is not enough for the child’s citizenship status to be unknown)

 You may need to pay a fee.